dina-lab3D/OpsiGen/README.md

 # RhoMax

-RhoMax that utilizes **geometric deep learning** to predict the absorption wavelength of rhodopsins solely based on their sequences.
+RhoMax utilizes **geometric deep learning** to predict the absorption wavelength of rhodopsins solely based on their sequences.
 ![Main Figure](Images/main_figure.png)

 # How to run RhoMax locally: